MicrosoftDocs/Viva/Viva/engage/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 **Q: Can we invite AzureAD-B2B guests to Yammer External Networks?**

-A: AzureAD-B2B guests cannot be invited to Yammer External Networks.
+A: AzureAD-B2B guests can't be invited to Yammer External Networks.
 External Networks work as-is with Yammer guest access.

 **Q: Will Yammer guest settings be aligned to Microsoft 365 Groups settings?**